imagej/imagej.github.io/pages/Trainable_Weka_Segmentation.md

 [Trainable Weka Segmentation](Trainable_Weka_Segmentation "wikilink") runs on any 2D or 3D image (grayscale or color).
 To use 2D features, you need to select the menu command {% include bc content='Plugins |
-Segmentation | Trainable Weka Segmentation' %}.
-For 3D features, call the plugin under {% include bc content='Plugins | Segmentation |
-Trainable Weka Segmentation 3D' %}.
+Segmentation | Trainable Weka Segmentation'%}.
+For 3D features, call the plugin under {% include bc content='Plugins | Segmentation | Trainable Weka Segmentation 3D'%}.
 Both commands will use the same GUI but offer different feature options in their settings.

 By default, the plugin starts with two classes, i.e. it will produce **binary pixel classification**.
 The user can add traces to both classes